openforcefield/qca-dataset-submission/submissions/2020-11-25-theory-bm-set-mp2-heavy-aug-cc-pvtz/README.md

 ### Description

 This is a Constrained Optimization dataset for benchmarking MP2/heavy-aug-cc-pVTZ.
-This takes the final optimized geometries from the default-spec torsiondrives at https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2020-12-18-OpenFF-Theory-Benchmarking-Set-v1.0 and does the optimizations at this higher level of theory.
+This takes the final optimized geometries from the default-spec torsiondrives at https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2020-12-18-OpenFF-Theory-Benchmarking-Set-v1.0 and performs the optimizations at this higher level of theory.

 ### General Information